cdk8s-team/cdk8s-grafana/API.md

 Labels to apply to the kubernetes resource.

 When adding a dashboard to a Grafana instance using `grafana.addDashboard`, labels provided to Grafana will be automatically applied.
 Otherwise, labels must be added manually.

 ---

+##### `namespace`<sup>Optional</sup> <a name="cdk8s-grafana.DashboardProps.property.namespace"></a>

+- *Type:* `string`
+- *Default:* undefined (will be assigned to the 'default' namespace)

+Namespace to apply to the kubernetes resource.

+When adding a dashboard to a Grafana instance using `grafana.addDashboard`, the namespace will be automatically inherited.

+---